What is our primary use case?

 What about the implementation team?

 We did not engage a vendor team.
-Documentation is good enough to implement through an in-house team.
+Documentation is good enough to implement with an in-house team.

 What's my experience with pricing, setup cost, and licensing?